 - Generous stipend each semester to support your educational expenses.
 (Grad students receive a larger stipend than undergrads.)

 - Funds to help with the cost of textbooks and equipment needed to be successful in the program.

-- Professional development funds to participate in ICSSP activities (relevant workshops and seminars).
+- Professional development funds to participate in ICSSP activities (relevant workshops, training opportunities, and research activities).

 - Travel funds to participate in relevant conferences and the annual in-person job fair, which all participants are required to attend.

 - Expertise in a growing professional field.